raspberrypilearning/boat-race/en/step_8.md

 --- task ---

-Set the center of the gate sprite.
+Make sure the gate is in the center of the sprite.

  ![screenshot](images/boat-center.png)